Formstone/Formstone/docs/scrollbar.md

 # Scrollbar

-A jQuery plugin for .
+A jQuery plugin for custom scrollbars.

 * [Use](#use)
 * [Options](#options)